72 Hours In Hampi, Home Of India’s Architectural Wonders

 Hampi is blessed with gorgeous scenery so, however you choose to get around, it pays to take your time.
 By bicycle is the best way to explore, but you can also take a rickshaw or hire a motorbike.
 The roads aren’t the best, but the views and majestic attractions waiting for you on the other side make the proverbial hike worthwhile.

 Hampi knows how to put on a show, with the city’s largest festival taking place annually in the first week of November.
 The Hampi Festival sees music, shows and fireworks over three days in celebration of the city’s cultural richness and significance.
 Think Holi on a smaller scale – and without the palettes of paint.

 You can’t take a trip to Hampi without seeing its famed UNESCO World Heritage-listed ruins.
 Virupaksha Temple is beautifully designed and has remained largely untouched since it was built.

 The Elephant Stables, a sprawling structure built to provide shelter for the royal elephants of the Vijayanagara Empire, and underground Shiva Temple – one of the city’s oldest and most unique in construction – are equally deserving of your time.
-Entry to Virupaksha Temple, the Elephant Stables and the Shiva Temple varies, but generally will set you back around $10 (INR500).
+Entry to Virupaksha Temple, the Elephant Stables and the Shiva Temple varies, but generally will set you back INR500 (AU$10).

 The nearby Vitthala complex is home to the stone chariot, an intricately carved and once-functional shrine dedicated Garuda, a figure from Hindu mythology.
-Entry and golf-buggy transfer to the temple costs around $10 (INR500), and it’s well worth it.
+Entry and golf-buggy transfer to the temple costs around INR500 (AU$10), and it’s well worth it.